 Sightings: Most recent on top.
 Thank you to all of the kind people calling/texting us with sightings – we truly appreciate you!
 Huge thanks to Halo’s Pet Rescue (Karen) for all of her help and support!

-Over 100 posters have been hung up with more to come – some of them are shown below.
+Almost 150 posters have been hung up – some of them are shown below.
 It takes some work to check and maintain these – it’s disheartening when some posters are missing.
 Original versions didn’t have the corrugated plastic backing, nor were the backs sealed with packing tape.
 Newer versions are laminated, in two sizes (letter/tabloid) – please let us know if a poster is damaged or needs replacement in your area.
 I wish I could request for all of the all-black cats to be checked for microchip to see if they match Calam’s, but I cannot.
 I have contacted Amazon Delivery to see if any of their drivers recall having transported a cat from Maple Ridge to a neighbouring town.
 I have even contacted the College of Veterinarians of BC to request that any all-black cats brought in to a vet’s office be checked for microchip but no response.

 We have a microchip reader so if you’re able to hold an all-black cat that’s been visiting your place, that is new to your neighbourhood, that seems hungry and lost – please contact us so we can check for its microchip and see if it matches Calam.